furrki/MuWeather/README.md

-# MuWeather
+# Mu Weather
-MuWeather Application provides you weather forecast of next 6 days.
+Mu Weather Application provides you weather forecast of next 6 days.
 You can add new locations for tracking with woeid.

 # Installation